Gudisa1/Frontend-Mentor/product-preview-card-component-main/README-template.md

-I Just Started Building a frontendementor projects and it was very helpfull!
+I Just Build this simple Newbie Product Preview Card that Provided by frontendmentor as a Challenge!
+Feel free to Check it